HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### Images

 Images make the web a richer experience.
 The median page features 14.5 images (with marginal differences between device types).
-Image use is notably higher for homepages, which have an average of 18.5 images compared to 10.5 images on inner pages.
+Image use is notably higher for home pages, which have an average of 18.5 images compared to 10.5 images on inner pages.

 {{ figure_markup(
   caption="images on the median desktop homepage",